pointyfar/hugo-themes-filter/content/about.md

 #### Who

 Hello!
-I am PointyFar.
-I am new(-ish) to web dev and even newer(-ish) to Hugo.
+I am PointyFar and I am new(-ish) to Hugo.
 I like cats.

 #### What